shivamAgarwal1771/docs/README.md

 export default function AgentDetails({ metadata, handleInput }) {
   const [localMetadata, setLocalMetadata] = useState(metadata);

-  // Generate a random 5-digit code
-  const generateRandomCode = () => {
+  // Function to generate a random 5-digit code const generateRandomCode = () => {
     return Math.floor(10000 + Math.random() * 90000); // Random 5-digit number
   };

-  // Update the local state when any input field changes const handleFieldChange = (field, value) => {
+  // Function to handle the change of any input field const handleFieldChange = (field, value) => {
-    setLocalMetadata(prevState => {
+    setLocalMetadata((prevState) => {
       const updatedMetadata = { ...prevState, [field]: value };

-      // If the field is not 'code', always generate a random code and set it if (field !== "code") {
+      // Only update 'code' if it's not set and 'channel' if it's not already "Voice" if (!updatedMetadata.code) {
-        updatedMetadata.code = updatedMetadata.code || generateRandomCode(); // Only generate if it's not set
+        updatedMetadata.code = generateRandomCode(); // Assign random code if not already present }

+      if (updatedMetadata.channel !== "Voice") {
+        updatedMetadata.channel = "Voice"; // Set 'channel' to "Voice"
       }

-      // Always update 'channel' to "Voice"
-      updatedMetadata.channel = "Voice";

       // Call the parent handler to update metadata handleInput(updatedMetadata);